urda/website/_posts/2010-09-27-specialized-csharp-operators.md

 >
 > Source: <a href="http://msdn.microsoft.com/en-us/library/d2bd4x66%28v=VS.71%29.aspx" class="external external_icon" target="_blank">http://msdn.microsoft.com/en-us/library/d2bd4x66%28v=VS.71%29.aspx</a>

-A NOT bitwise operation is also known as a one&#8217;s compliment operation.
+A NOT bitwise operation is also known as a one's compliment operation.
 It takes the binary of a variable or object, and flips each bit to a 0 if it was a 1, and to a 1 if it was a 0.
 The code below demonstrates the operator:

 <pre class="brush: csharp; title: ; notranslate" title="">byte OriginalValue = 208;
 byte complement = (byte) ~OriginalValue;